openwdl/wdl/modules/SPEC.md

 #### Path within a Repository

-For Git dependencies, an optional **`path`** key sets the root directory for module scanning within the repository.
-This is useful when WDL modules live in a subdirectory alongside other files.
+For Git dependencies, an optional **`path`** key names the directory within the repository that contains the module's `module.json`.
+The dependency resolves to that directory and only that directory.
+To consume multiple modules from the same repository, declare each as its own dependency, each with a different `path` value.

 ```json
 {